EmblocSoft/POSTGRESQL-Unleashed---SQL-Learn-Build-and-Optimized/README.md

 </br></br>

 p5.9</br>
---Connect to your new database, about_x</br>

 </br>
 \c about_x

 </br>
---Describe an existing table car.tweet</br>

 </br>
 \d car.tweet

 </br>
---Create a trigger on INSERT, which will prevent content is null

 </br>
 CREATE OR REPLACE FUNCTION prevent_null_content() RETURNS TRIGGER AS $$